vdrvergara/che-jupyter-editor/doc/Developer-Guide.md

 ##### Use built image

-- A running instance of Eclipse Che `>= 7.15`.
-To install an instance of Eclipse Che, see [Installing Che](https://www.eclipse.org/che/docs/che-7/installation-guide/installing-che/).
+- A running instance of Red Hat Codeready Workspaces `>= 2.6`.
+To install an instance of , see [Installing Red Hat Codeready Workspaces](https://access.redhat.com/documentation/en-us/red_hat_codeready_workspaces/2.7/html-single/installation_guide/index).
   - Since some kubernetes configuration can be applied and kubernetes secrets use annotation `automount-workspace-secret` which is supported on Eclipse Che version `7.15` and higher.
 For the following information see [Mounting a secret as a file or an environment variable into a workspace container](https://www.eclipse.org/che/docs/che-7/end-user-guide/mounting-a-secret-as-a-file-or-an-environment-variable-into-a-workspace-container/)

 ##### Build image